petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/configuration-client-extensions.md

 {bdg-secondary}`Liferay Experience Cloud and Liferay DXP 7.4+ (on-premises)`

-OAuth user agent client extensions define OAuth2 application profiles in Liferay that are pre-configured with a `User Agent Application` client profile.
-This kind of authentication profile is required for API calls that are triggered by a specific user (for example, making a REST call to a Liferay API using your other [microservice client extensions](./microservice-client-extensions.md)).
+You can use a client extension to configure a Liferay OAuth2 application pre-configured with a `User Agent Application` client profile.
+This kind of authentication profile is required for API calls authorized by a specific user (for example, making a REST call to a Liferay API using your other [microservice client extensions](./microservice-client-extensions.md)).

-Specify an OAuth user agent client extensions in your `client-extension.yaml` file:
+Specify an OAuth user agent client extension in your `client-extension.yaml` file:

 ```yaml
 type: oAuthApplicationUserAgent